janniks/basetag/README.md

 # ⚾️ basetag
-`basetag` lets you require local packages relative to your NodeJS applications base path.
+`basetag` lets you require local modules relative to your NodeJS applications base path.

 ## Installation 🛠